smithandpartners/smithandpartners.github.io/_autopages/services.md

 ## Accounting, Bookkeeping & Business Services

-We provide accounting, bookkeeping financial, and business services for small businesses in southeast Michigan.
+We provide accounting, bookkeeping, financial, and business services for small businesses in southeast Michigan.
 As business owner’s know, it’s extremely important to have precise bookkeeping, financial reporting and taxation, budgets, forecasts and an accurate analysis of your financial position.
 We are here to help you with